 - Remove any dirt and cobwebs with a cloth.

 - Perform a small test patch.
-If you are planning on using Chalk Paint® Lacquer to finish, be sure to test with both paint and lacquer.
+If you are planning on using Chalk Paint™ Lacquer to finish, be sure to test with both paint and lacquer.
 If a stain comes through the paint and lacquer, seal the whole gate with a clear stain blocker.

-- Open your tin of Chalk Paint® and stir thoroughly.
-Here, Annie is using Chalk Paint® in Olive.
+- Open your tin of Chalk Paint™ and stir thoroughly.

-Apply straight to the wood, painting in every direction.
-You can even paint the hinges as Chalk Paint® can be applied to most surfaces.
+- Apply straight to the wood, moving your brush in every direction.
+You can even paint over hinges as Chalk Paint™ can be applied to most surfaces.

 - Allow 1-2 days for the paint to fully dry and bond to the wood.

 - Apply Chalk Paint™ Lacquer.
 This step is only really needed if your fence or gate has horizontal or diagonal surfaces where water might pool.
 If so, follow this guide to using varnish outdoors.

 Using Chalk Paint™ outdoors is easy!
 It’s all in the planning.
 Find yourself a couple of days with no rain and start painting early, before the heat of the midday sun kicks in.
 When you’re done, give your paint enough time to dry and it’s ready to seal with Lacquer or simply enjoy.
 You might even find you have some paint leftover, so why now use it to paint some garden furniture too?

 Now that you’re ready to give your garden fence a makeover, be sure to purchase all the materials you need from your local Annie Sloan Stockist.